 BTreeIndex: The interface you will provide is that of a B+Tree index for fixed length binary keys.
-If you implement a B+Tree (see extra credit), range scans will be much faster.
-A detailed, commented version of the interface is available in btree.h
+You can optionally add range queries based on leaf-node linking (see extra credit) A detailed, commented version of the interface is available in btree.h.
+BTreeIndex is partially implemented.
+Init, Attach, Lookup, and Display are implemented for you.
+You are welcome to write your own implementation of BTreeIndex or extend this one.